Ashley Carter

-Playing career
+Career

 Wolverhampton Wanderers

 Carter signed his first professional contract with Wolverhampton Wanderers on 12 February 2014.

 Chesterfield (loan)

 Carter joined League One side Chesterfield on a month-long youth loan on 2 February 2015.
 Carter made his debut for Chesterfield on 17 February 2015 in a 0–2 defeat away to Scunthorpe United.
 His loan was subsequently extended to run until the end of the season, but despite this the player never played again for Chesterfield during the period.

 Tamworth (loan)

 On 4 March 2016, Carter joined Tamworth on loan for the remainder of the season.
 Carter made his Tamworth debut the following day in a home fixture against Stockport County, and gave a good account of himself in a new look back three formation, the match finished in a 1–1 draw.

 Kidderminster Harriers

 On 29 June 2016, Carter signed a one-year deal with Conference North side Kidderminster Harriers.